herry13/nuri/README.md

 Running Nuri client on managed node
 -----------------------------------
+1. Specify the domain-name of master node in file 'etc/nuri.sfp'

+		nuri {
+			...
+			master is ("master.domain.com")
+			...
+		}

-1. Start client daemon:
+2. Start client daemon:

 		$ ./bin/nuri.rb &

-2. To check whether the daemon has run, open the following URL in your browser: *http://localhost:9090/state*.
+3. To check whether the daemon has run, open the following URL in your browser: *http://localhost:9090/state*.
    If you get an error, you may need to reconfigure your firewall to open port 9090.

 Controlling Nuri clients from master node